Use Python and Chrome to Take Webpage Screenshots

 Conclusion

-You’ve just learned how easy it is to take screenshots from headless Chrome using Python.
-You can easily automate this script to store the data in a database and or loop through an entire site by loading a csv from a Screaming Frog crawl containing every URL on your site.
-Now get out there and try it out!
-Follow me on Twitter and let me know your Chrome screenshot applications and ideas!
+You’ve learned how to capture screenshots from headless Chrome using Python.
+You can automate this script to store results in a database or loop through an entire site by loading a CSV from a Screaming Frog crawl containing every URL on your site.
+Try it out!
+Follow me on Twitter and share your Chrome screenshot ideas.

 Python and Chrome Screenshot FAQ